 This metric is calculated first by determining the ARR generated 12 months prior to the end of the current period for a cohort of customers who had active contracts at that time.
 We then calculate ARR from the same cohort of customers at the end of the current period, which includes customer expansion, contraction and churn.
 The current period ARR is then divided by the prior period ARR to arrive at our dollar-based net retention rate.
 The cohorts of customers that we present dollar-based net retention rate for include direct, third-party reseller, and total customers.
 Direct customers include enterprise, mid-size and small business customers.
-The following table provides our dollar-based net retention rate for the fiscal years ended January 31, 2023, 2022 and 2021:
+The following table provides our dollar-based net retention rate for the fiscal years ended January 31, 2024 and 2023:

-January 31,
+Janua ıry 31,

-2023 2022 2021
+2024 2023

 Dollar-Based Net Retention Rate (ARR)

-Direct Customers 97% 101% 100%
+Direct Customers (1) 91% 97%

-Third-Party Reseller Customers 92% 101% 92%
+Third-Party Reseller Customers 95% 92%

-Total Customers 96% 101% 98%
+Total Customers 92% 96%